nbgrp/singlea/docs/bundles/singlea.md

 ### Encryption

-As described above, SingleA stores clients feature configs and user attributes in encrypted form.
+As described above, SingleA stores client feature configs and user attributes in encrypted form.
 In both cases, sets of rotatable keys are used together with secrets (client **secret** and user **ticket**) that are known for the client or user only.

-#### Client Feature Config Encryption
+#### Client Feature Configs Encryption

-For clients feature configs encryption used keys, which is generated by the function `sodium_crypto_secretbox_keygen` and a client secret (that is known for the client only).
+For client feature configs encryption used keys, which is generated by the `sodium_crypto_secretbox_keygen()` function and a client secret (that is known for the client only).
-The keys are more convenient to keep as comma-separated base64-encoded list in an environment variable that can be passed in the parameter `singlea.encryption.client_keys` with help of the expression `%env(base64-array:csv:CLIENT_KEYS)%` (if the environment variable called `CLIENT_KEYS`).
+The keys are more convenient to keep as a comma-separated base64-encoded list in an environment variable that can be passed in the parameter `singlea.encryption.client_keys` using the `%env(base64-array:csv:CLIENT_KEYS)%` expression (if the environment variable called `CLIENT_KEYS`).

 The first key from the list always used for encryption.
 The remaining keys (with the first too) are used in turn when decrypting the stored value.
 Therefore, a new key should always be added at the